Government and Politics

 - We also organise annual Mock Law Cases, as well as an annual trip to Parliament.

 Regular Trips, Visitors and Competitions

-- We aim to offer our Upper Sixth students the opportunity to attend lectures on aspects of US politics given by eminent academics.
+We aim to offer our Sixth students the opportunity to attend lectures on aspects of UK and US politics given by eminent academics and political commentators.